 - A note from RMS Titanic's assistant ship surgeon Dr John Simpson, which was believed to be long-lost, is also on display in the experience.

 - Titanic Belfast is home to a significant collection of artefacts related to RMS Titanic and the shipyard in which she was built.
 These include original Harland and Wolf gates, letters from on board the ship to and from passengers and much more!

 Outside Titanic Belfast

-- It’s not only the galleries that tell the story of the Titanic but the surrounding buildings.
-On the plaza surrounding the Titanic Belfast is one of the largest maps of the Northern Hemisphere at 10,000 m2 and follows the route of Titanic from Belfast.
+- It’s not only the Titanic Experience galleries that tell the story of the Titanic but the surroundings of the building.
+On the plaza around Titanic Belfast is one of the largest maps of the Northern Hemisphere at 10,000 m2 and follows the route of Titanic from Belfast.

 - The wooden benches encircling the building and are spaced in Morse code sequence.
 Moving clockwise around the plaza they read “DE (this is) MGY MGY MGY (Titanic’s call sign) CQD CQD SOS SOS CQD” – the distress message that Titanic sent after hitting an iceberg.

 - On the slipways, there is life size plan of Titanic’s Promenade Deck which is inlaid in white stone, where the ship would have been constructed, outlining where the liner’s lifeboats and funnels and benches on board would have been.